 - Methylisothiazolinone has the potential to persist in our natural environment, the effect of which is yet to be assessed.

-World Environment Day isn’t about changing one person’s behavior.
-If one single person changes their use of cleaning products; using fewer products, fewer chemicals, and making sure to use only all-natural, eco-friendly laundry detergents, and dish soaps, the impact will be minimal.
+If one single person changes their use of cleaning products, using fewer products, fewer chemicals, and making sure to use only all-natural, eco-friendly laundry detergents, and dish soaps, the impact will be minimal.

 BUT there will be fewer chemicals and less harm to the environment than there would otherwise have been.
 Imagine the impact if more people do the same.
-If we change our way of using cleaning products as a society, we can have a huge positive impact on our environment.
+If we change how we use cleaning products as a society, we can have a substantial positive impact on our environment.

 Many AspenClean customers are already aware of the direct dangers regular cleaning products can pose to human and pet health in our homes, which is why they choose all-natural cleaning products without toxins, chemicals, or fragrances.